Updated: Nov 8

 1 cup heavy cream ½ cup fresh pumpkin puree 6-8 amaretti cookie, crushed and crumbled

-1. In a large bowl, combine the pumpkin with the ricotta, Parmesan, salt, and nutmeg.
+1. In a large bowl, combine one cup of the pumpkin with the ricotta, Parmesan, salt, and nutmeg.
 Mix well to blend, then sprinkle in the flour, ½ cup at a time, and gather the dough into a ball.

 2. Divide the dough into sixths.
 On a floured surface, roll each piece of dough with the palms of your lightly floured hands into a long rope, about ¾-inch wide.
 Cut each rope into 1-inch pieces.
 Transfer the gnocchi to a sheet pan sprinkled with flour.